camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/07-model-api/01-overview.html.md

 general XML model API which is useful for general XML processing.

 Note: Currently the BPMN model API does not fully support the whole BPMN 2.0 specification.
-The list of already supported BPMN 2.0 elements can be found in the source code pacakage [org.camunda.bpm.model.bpmn.instance](https://github.com/camunda/camunda-bpmn-model/tree/master/bpmn-model/src/main/java/org/camunda/bpm/model/bpmn/instance).
+The list of already supported BPMN 2.0 elements can be found in the source code package [org.camunda.bpm.model.bpmn.instance](https://github.com/camunda/camunda-bpmn-model/tree/master/bpmn-model/src/main/java/org/camunda/bpm/model/bpmn/instance).